 Nappy rash cream can be applied by Little Jungle staff provided that parents specify when the cream should be applied and how much to apply.
 The nappy rash cream should be supplied in its original packaging and recognised as a nappy cream that can be purchased from a chemist.

 All packaging must carry instructions written in English.
-Any packaging with instructions in a language other than English will not be accepted, for health and safety reasons.
+Any packaging with instructions in a language other than English will not be accepted.

 OUTINGS POLICY